learning-zone/java-basics/JDBC-questions.md

 The thin driver converts JDBC calls directly into the vendor-specific database protocol.
 That is why it is known as thin driver.
 It is fully written in Java language.

 #### Q. What are the JDBC API components?

+The JDBC API provides the following interfaces and classes −

+* **DriverManager**: This class manages a list of database drivers.
+Matches connection requests from the java application with the proper database driver using communication sub protocol.
+The first driver that recognizes a certain subprotocol under JDBC will be used to establish a database Connection.

+* **Driver**: This interface handles the communications with the database server.
+You will interact directly with Driver objects very rarely.
+Instead, you use DriverManager objects, which manages objects of this type.
+It also abstracts the details associated with working with Driver objects.

+* **Connection**: This interface with all methods for contacting a database.
+The connection object represents communication context, i.e., all communication with database is through connection object only.

+* **Statement**: You use objects created from this interface to submit the SQL statements to the database.
+Some derived interfaces accept parameters in addition to executing stored procedures.

+* **ResultSet**: These objects hold data retrieved from a database after you execute an SQL query using Statement objects.
+It acts as an iterator to allow you to move through its data.

+* **SQLException**: This class handles any errors that occur in a database application.

 #### Q. What is the role of JDBC DriverManager class?
 #### Q. What is JDBC Connection interface?
 #### Q. What is the purpose of JDBC ResultSet interface?